lbwright22ci/mow-and-more/README.md

 Three issues were highlighted:
 * The two contrast errors relate to the visual contrast between the carousel previous/next image icon arrows on the left/right of the photos, respectively.
 The Bootstrap default line arrows were replaced with a solid circle icon from FontAwesome and both the opacity and font size increased to make these more apparent.
 The carousel image slider bar was also moved below the images and increased in size.
 There are also the appropriate Aria labels for controlling carousel movement via a screen reader.
-* A warning for a deduntant (repeated) HTML link in the navigation bar was highlighted.
+* A warning for a reduntant (repeated) HTML link in the navigation bar was highlighted.
 This refers to both the brand logo on the left and the menu item 'Home' taking the user to the same place.
 It is standard practice to present both options in a navigation bar.

 [Back to top](#mow-and-more)